Origins and history of the Dapostar or Flowstar

 Perfect for meditative flow!

-In conclusion, the modern Flowstar originated in Spain with Tai Dapero (boosted at EJC 2007 and by brands like Mougee), but draws inspiration from a rich and universal cultural heritage – including Chinese influences through Errenzhuan and its Yangko dance.
-It's an object that connects tradition and contemporary creativity.
-Now it's your turn to spin!
+In conclusion, the modern Flowstar was born in Spain with Tai Dapero (boosted at EJC 2007 and by brands like Mougee), but is inspired by a rich cultural heritage – including Chinese via Errenzhuan and its Yangko dance – and a universal one.
+An object that connects tradition and contemporary creativity.
+Time to spin,

 @Eskuajuggling

-PS: Mougee Star (an American brand since 2019) helped popularize the Dapostar or Flowstar in the United States, with innovations (various sizes, Classic/Air weights) and a wide selection of designs.
+PS: Mougee Star (an American brand since 2019) has helped popularize the Dapostar or Flowstar in the United States, with innovations (various sizes, Classic/Air weights) and a large selection of designs.
 Its founder met Tai Dapero at a European Juggling Convention.

 0 comments